renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 Note that the extreme cold is particularly deadly to cold-blooded characters; they'll need to bring along some source of warmth (like a Warmblood Suit, a Heater, or the Fireball power) or they'll almost certainly freeze to death.
 (Ordinarily, no test would be allowed for a cold-blooded creature; most will fall into a torpor within an hour of exposure, and will be dead within hours.)
-Cold-blooded creatures with no other source of warmth can attempt to share body-heat with a warm-blooded creature—although doing this while actively travelling can be *difficult*, unless the cold-blooded character is particularly portable.
+Cold-blooded creatures with no other source of warmth can attempt to share body-heat with a warm-blooded creature — although doing this while actively travelling can be *difficult*, unless the cold-blooded character is particularly portable.
 Sharing warmth in this way imposes a -10 penalty on the warm-blooded character, but it allows the cold-blooded character to make a Feat of Endurance check against the cold at -20.

 [[designnote]]